qgeng1465/flight-trajectory-visualizer/README.md

 | Destination (IATA) | `dest`, `dest_iata`, `to`, `arr` | `SHE` |
 | Departure time | `time`, `dep_time`, `departure`, `date` | `2025-02-18T10:20:00Z` |

 Rows with a missing airport code or `origin == dest` are skipped automatically.
-See `mysample.csv` for a working example.
+See `sample.csv` for a working example.

 ## 🛠️ Getting Started